TilStehle/Cross-Platform-Traceability/README.md

 Right-click a java file and select "J2Swift"->"convert selection to swift" (or "convert scope to swift", if you ave defined a scope)
 Now you can access the converted Swift-File by right-clicking the class name or a method or field name and selecting "Go To"->"Swift Implementation"

+To perform a consistent Rename Refactoring for a Java-Element and its Swift Pendant(including all references), you have to install the Refactorator App (see https://github.com/johnno1962/RefactoratorApp).
+Open the XCode-Project of the Swift implementation and the Refactorator App.
+Now you can rename a Java method by right-clicking it in IntelliJ IDEA and selecting "rename method and linked elements" from the refactoring menu.
+In the shown popup you can select one of the proposed corresponding swift methods that shall be renamed consistently.

 ##Acknowledgements

 We implemented the plugin in together with participants of a student project at the University of Hamburg.
 We would like to thank all participants for their efforts: